Games & Quizzes

 /THro͞o/

-likely or prone to be affected by. conditionally upon. person or thing that is being discussed, described, or dealt with.
-To cause to suffer or experience something.
+likely or prone to be affected by. conditionally upon.
+People who take part in experiments or tests. cause or force person or thing to undergo.

 /ˈkänt(ə)nənt/